eaton-lab/toytree/validation/penalized_pseudolikelihood/README.md

 This directory contains the pinned simulation and predictive-validation study for ToyTree's ultrametric branch-length pseudolikelihood models.

+## Version 9: correlated-lambda uncertainty replay

+The [V9 design](README-v9.md) uses a single global worker pool over held-tip lambda paths, so the targeted replay can use all available server cores while preserving serial strong-to-weak warm starts within each path.
+It reruns eight historical high-uncertainty cases under the current estimator instead of repeating the obsolete full V6 pilot.
+Per-path atomic caches make interrupted fits resumable, and scoring changes do not invalidate fit caches.
+V9 remains diagnostic-only because its cases were selected from prior failures.

 ## Version 8: discrete-mixture validation

 The v8 design and run instructions are recorded in